 Pokémon Unite is the latest pokémon-themed Spin-Off on Nintendo Switch and reinvents the popular franchise from a MOBA perspective (Multiplayer Online Battle Arena,) like the famous games Dota 2 or League of Legends.

-Although the title presents itself as a Free to Play some choices portend a specter behind the scenes.
+Although the title presents itself as a Free to Play some choices portend a spectre behind the scenes.
 And I'm not referring to Gengar.

 The spectrum is that of Pay-to-Win.

-In fact, although certain aspects of the game are purely for aesthetic use (such as the additional costumes for our favorite pokémon or for our in-game avatar), others are visibly marked on Pay to Win.
+Although certain aspects of the game are purely for aesthetic use (such as the additional costumes for our favourite pokémon or our in-game avatar), others are visibly marked on Pay to Win.

-Therefore, it would seem that leveling up is not seen as a real goal to be achieved but only as a natural consequence of the game.
+Therefore, it would seem that levelling up is not seen as a real goal to be achieved but only as a natural consequence of the game.

-For example, in Pokémon Go, leveling up is a much more gameplay-related factor as it allows us to increase the maximum CP of our favorite Pokémon and guarantees a "symbolic" growth effect.
+For example, in Pokémon Go, levelling up is a much more gameplay-related factor as it allows us to increase the maximum CP of our favourite Pokémon and guarantees a "symbolic" growth effect.
 In Pokémon Unite we can reach the maximum potential directly from level one (or so it might seem, the game does not guarantee access to advanced Pokémon statistics but only indicative values).

 A tangible effect of the player’s level increase is the possibility of obtaining additional Slots for items that can be equipped by the pokémon that we will decide to use during our games.
 We will talk about this specific topic specifically a little further on.